 The team reported on progress towards the end of its stay.
-Rehousing was happening at one or two a week.
-Of the original 400 residents, about 150 had left of their own accord, either as natural turnover (some said they went to similar hostels “because they couldn’t be worse”), or as a result of deeply suspect management decisions – see the Good and the Bad, below.
+Residents were being rehoused at a rate of one or two a week.
+Of the original 400 residents, about 150 had left of their own accord, either as natural turnover (some said they went to other hostels “because they couldn’t be worse”), or as a result of deeply suspect management decisions – see the Good and the Bad, below.
 Of the rest:

-- About 140 were rehoused.
+- About 140 had been rehoused.
 People abandoning their flats or getting into other serious difficulty were fewer than five.

 - About 40 wanted a low care supported bedsit (on offer in north and south Westminster).
 Most were older people who had lived in hostels or lodgings all their adult lives.

 - About 40 wanted to be placed in a refurbished hostel on the existing Bruce House site.

 - About 20 were manifestly ill or frail and would need high care accommodation of various kinds.

 - The supported bedsits “for life” and the “Bruce House replacement” the team was asked to offer if wanted, only occurred for a short period.